Moros during World War II

 A Muslim cleric from the Sulu in the Philippines, Imam Marajukim, helped supply Chinese and Suluk Muslim guerillas under Albert Kwok on British Borneo who were fighting the Japanese.
 Suluks were described as "strongly disposed to be anti-Japanese."
 Imam Marajukim helped the Chinese secure the indigenous participation in the uprising by Panglima Ali's Suluks, the Mantanni and Danawan (Dinawan) Islands Binadan inhabitants, and Oudar Islanders under Orang Tuah Arshad.

 The Imperial Japanese Navy medic Akira Makino revealed that while he was stationed on Mindanao, at Zamboanga, from December 1944 to February 1945, he and other Japanese troops in Unit 731 had killed Moro Muslim prisoners by beheading or performed vivisections on them by cutting them open while they were alive to study their internal organs, and the Japanese had also forced the Moros to dig their own graves.

 Some of the weapons that were used by the Moros against the Japanese were reused by the Moro insurgency in the Philippines.

+American and Filipino refugees were lured into apparent safety offered by the Maranao Moros, only to be killed by the Moros.
+Throughout the war, the trails in the area remained littered with "hundreds of weather-whitened skeletons.

+Haggarty estimates the amount rifles the Moro guerrillas have dug up or confiscated from slain Japanese and American soldiers numbered as high as 12,000 το 15,000.

+When USAFFE forces and the dissolution of the Philippine Constabulary whose main mission in the Island of Mindanao was to "contain the Moros" had surrendered, The Moros began slaughtering christian residents, Moros reportedly shot or hacked "every man, woman and child they could find," leaving hundreds dead or wounded.
+The Lowland Christians plowed their fields with bolos at their belts, and formed their own vigilante groups before wiping out Moro villages in Retaliation.
+Christians buried Moros alive, and Moros retaliated by burying Christians alive in privies.

+In some cases, Japanese soldiers would reportedly pay 2,000 pesos to Moro guerrillas in exchange for the heads of Australian or American soldiers.